 Ankle mobility begins with much more than a calf stretch.
-Ankle mobility is the foundation of so many functional movements we do inside and out of the gym.
+Ankle mobility is the foundation of so many functional movements we do inside and outside of the gym.
 Think about some of the most basic movements like walking.
 Walking requires at least 10 degrees of functional dorsiflexion, while stair climbing another basic movement requires 20-25 degrees.
 In light of these facts, ankle mobility is absolutely essential for optimizing athletic performance.
 Without the optimal range of motion in this joint, you are truly undervaluing how much more efficient and graceful your squat can become and the power you can generate.
-So how can you improve your ankle mobility, so you can strengthen the core movements in your workout?
+So how can you increase your ankle mobility, so you can strengthen the core movements in your workout?
 You're about to find out.

-- What Is Dorsiflexion?
+What Is Ankle Mobility

 The ankle joint is comprised of a series of different mechanics.
-The lower leg and the foot and allows the lower limb to interact with the ground.
+The lower leg and the foot allow the lower limb to interact with the ground.
 It bears both compressive and impactful force while we are walking while also offering a high degree of stability and flexibility when compared to the hip or knee.

 The foot and ankle complex is made up of three different joints and can perform six different motions: plantarflexion, dorsiflexion, inversion, eversion, pronation, and supination.
 For the purposes of this discussion, our focus will remain on dorsiflexion [R].

-What is Dorsiflexion?
+What Is Dorsiflexion?

 Dorsiflexion occurs in the sagittal plane (think: walking forward) and is the result of the articulation of the tibia on the foot, known as a hinge joint.
-Several studies have shown that the overall motion of dorsiflexion moves from 10- 20 degrees, this variance can be attributed to geographical, cultural, and differences in day to day activities across populations.
+Several studies have shown that the overall motion of dorsiflexion moves from 10- 20 degrees, this variance can be attributed to geographical, cultural, and differences in day-to-day activities across populations.

 All joints and muscles in the body operate differently in open chain (non-weight bearing) versus closed chain positions (weight bearing), as we function in life and around the gym.
 Lack of motion in any joint in the body will increase compensation patterns and leave us more susceptible to injury.